carlorizzante/systematic-program-design-final-problems/README.md

 Tests are fundamental for Self-Reference, they need to include a base test (usually tested first), and all edge cases right after.

 ## 04b.
 Reference
 Data doesn't necessarily have to reference itself.
 When within our data definition an entity refers to an other, we say there is a "reference".
-Reference allows for the creation of complex data structures.
+Reference allows for the creation of even more complex data structures.

 ## 05a.
 Naturals
 An interesting experiment redefining a custom set of Natural numbers (more precisely an equivalent representation) and relative methods to work with it.